 Since not every experience, industry, or business is the same, experimentation can always help you narrow down what metrics make the most sense for you.

-As you’ve gathered, the question should instead be: What’s the goal of your customer experience strategy?
+As you’ve gathered, you should start by asking yourself the question: What’s the goal of my customer experience strategy?

 Of course, using a combination of these methods will give you the most comprehensive overview of customer sentiment.
 Sometimes, you may also need to experiment with multiple metrics to see which result in the most insightful, actionable feedback for your business.